MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 We're ready to install Microsoft HPC Pack!
 The installation must be performed as a domain user, so disconnect from the virtual machine now.

 1. Reconnect to the VM and log in with the domain account we created earlier.
-The is _not_ the same account we have been using up to this point.
+This is _not_ the same account we have been using up to this point.
 If you're connecting from a Mac, be sure to change the domain to the NetBIOS name of your Active Directory domain.

    ![Log in as domain user](domainuser_login.png)